FE8Dev/FE8RProject/FE8_arsenals.md

 ## Axe

-An axe that uses Strength and Speed and inflicts Venom.
+An axe that uses Strength and Speed for damage and inflicts Venom.
 It starts with 1-3 range and its latest form has 1-4 range.

-It should inflick Rock Punctures.
+It inflicts Rock Punctures and Venom.
+It inflicts more Venom stacks with each version.

 ### Earliest access